 The first round in 2022-2023 saw two groups in Chair and one group in Butel, and culminated in a Graduation Ceremony on May 12, 2023.
 The event celebrated the achievements of MotherSchools Participants, Teachers, and Notetakers, and remarked were given by several prominent speakers, including Xheladin Ajvazi (Deputy National Coordinator, National Committee for Countering Violent Extremism and Countering Terrorism of North Macedonia), Karolina Naskovska (Head of Department for Public Activities, Municipality of Butel), as well as the President of Pleiades and Executive Director of WwB.

-The second round is currently being implemented with three groups in Chair and Saraj and a Graduation planned for April 2024.
+The second round was implemented from 2023-204 with three groups in Chair and Saraj.
+The Graduation ceremony took place in April 2024.
 MotherSchools’ sustained engagement in North Macedonia continues to equip mothers with the competence and confidence to translate their unique potential into action and safeguard their children from extremism in their communities.

 MotherSchools II & III | 2018–2021